cantzakas/gpdb-queryrepl/README.md

   #!/bin/bash

   # Update directory value to match the location where you previously uncompressed the backup set package
-  cd directory
+  cd directory.

-  # Update the `YYYYMMDDhhmmss` parameter value to match your backup set timestamp
+  # Update the `YYYYMMDDhhmmss` parameter value to match your backup set timestamp.
+  # Uncompress the backup set file in place
   tar -xzvf gpbackup_YYYYMMDDhhmmss.tar.gz
   ```